dpaiton/dpaiton.github.io/_research/research-2.md

 collection: portfolio
 ---

-A long-standing interest of mine is to develop hierarchical probablistic models of natural scenes.
+A long-standing interest of mine is to develop hierarchical probabilistic models of natural scenes.
 While representing real-world scenes in terms of true probabilities is a mathematician's nightmare, approximating such a representation has proven to be an extremely effective way to model scenes in an efficient and robust way.
 Perhaps just as importantly, so far it has shown a high degree of correspondence with what we see in real brains.
 Most of my works so far have built on the Sparse Coding framework, which represents a leading candidate for computation in the early vision system of mammals.

 <strong>Nonlinear disentanglement with variational probabilistic neural networks</strong><br>
-Most recently, I lead a team to conduct a research project on understanding disentanglement in neural networks.
+Most recently, I led a team to conduct a research project on understanding disentanglement in neural networks.
-The goal of disentanglment research is to learn an encoding function that can map inputs, such as images or videos, to the underlying factors that varied to produce those images, such as an object's position, identity, or orientation.
+The goal of disentanglement research is to learn an encoding function that can map inputs, such as images or videos, to the underlying factors that varied to produce those images, such as an object's position, identity, or orientation.
 We used neural networks that approximate probabilistic inference to encode the images.
-You can find a short description with figures in our [tweet](https://twitter.com/bethgelab/status/1285944029084037121?s=20) or get all of the deatils in [the paper](https://openreview.net/forum?id=EbIDjBynYJ8).
+You can find a short description with figures in our [tweet](https://twitter.com/bethgelab/status/1285944029084037121?s=20) or get all of the details in [the paper](https://openreview.net/forum?id=EbIDjBynYJ8).

 <strong>A nonlinear, hierarchical subspace sparse coding network</strong><br>
 I also recently published an alternative hierarchical sparse coding model that learns to represent natural scenes in terms of subspaces.